 Let’s be hypothetical again.
 If God were a man, we would expect Him to live perfectly, to live righteously, to live in a holy fashion.
 That’s the positive side.
 No sin, but the overwhelming evidence of the presence of perfection, righteousness, purity, devotion to God.
 And you look at Jesus, and that’s what you see.
 Love for God, communion with God, a desire to honor God, to please God, “I only do what I see My Father do, what My Father tells Me to do, what pleases My Father.”
 Perfect illustration of sinlessness and a perfect illustration, perfect model of piety, devotion to God.

-And now, Lord, we pray as we go, we might do so with joy and that we might return again to this place where corporately we come together to worship You.
-We don’t leave You and You don’t leave us, but we leave empowered, encouraged, stimulated to love and good works by the fellowship we enjoy and we thank You for the privilege in Christ’s name.
+And now, Lord, we pray that as we go, we might do so with joy and that we might return again into this place where, corporately, we come together to worship You.
+We don’t leave You and You don’t leave us, but we leave empowered, encouraged, stimulated to love and good works by the fellowship we’ve enjoyed and we thank You for the privilege.
+In Christ’s name.
 Amen.

 This article is also available and sold as a booklet.